Kane-R/StaffTracker/README.md

-# Employee Tracker
+# Staff Tracker

-A command-line application for managing a company's employees using node, inquirer, and MySQL
+A command-line application for managing a company's staff using node, inquirer, and MySQL

 ## User Story
-As a business owner, I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business
+As a business owner, I want to be able to view and manage the departments, roles, and staff in my company so that I can organize and plan my business

 ## Overall Concept

 The user will be able to :

 <ul>
-<li>Add departments, roles, and employees</li>
+<li>Add departments, roles, and staff</li>
-<li>View departments, roles, employees</li>
+<li>View departments, roles, staff</li>
 <li>Update employee roles</li>
 </ul>